nlarusstone/corels-test/README.md

 Should we maintain a (lazily / partially materialized?) priority queue ordered by lower bound (to facilitate garbage collection when the min_objective decreases)?

-If a rule captures insufficient data when appended to a prefix, then it will be insufficient for any rule list that starts with that prefix.
-Keep track of such rules in the cache.

 More efficient way to encode lists of integers (currently tuples of integers).